Is your chinchilla looking a little chubby?

-So, how much do chinchilla’s weigh?
-Chinchilla’s weigh between 400-600 grams.
-This equals 8/10ths of a pound.
-A healthy chinchilla after they mature will weigh closer to 600 grams or 1 pound.
-Chinchilla’s should not exceed 600-700 grams to remain at a healthy weight and optimal health.
+A mature, healthy chinchilla will weigh closer to the upper limit of the range.
+Chinchillas should not exceed 600 to 700 grams to remain at a healthy weight and in optimal health.

-While these are the ideal weights you should be striving for with your chinchilla, it’s much easier to obtain these weights with minimal work if you don’t overdo certain things and keep your chinchilla on a healthy diet.
+These are the ideal weights you should be striving for with your chinchilla.
+It’s easy to maintain these weights, if you don’t overdo certain things and keep your chinchilla on a healthy diet.

 This may come as a big shock to you, and I know that many chinchilla owners don’t do this, but the best practice is actually to weigh your chinchilla on a weekly or monthly basis.

-Weighing your chinchilla will allow you to track changes much more easily.
+Weighing your chinchilla regularly allows you to track changes much more easily.

-This can be done easily by purchasing a cheap scale and merely performing a weight check during their time out of the cage.
+And it is easy to do.
+Simply buy a cheap scale and perform a weight check during the time out of the cage.

 If your chinchilla isn’t a huge fan of being held, you may have to get more creative with this process.